woofpool/cardano-private-testnet-setup/3-USE_SCRIPTS.md

   Did not find any relations.
   All good!
   ```
-- **Note**: Installing the schema for the database we just created will be done automatically, when we run the cardano-db-sync process

 ## 5. Connect the db-sync process to your private network

-- The network of three nodes should be running
+- Make sure the private network is running
-- Please modify the `SCHEMA_DIR` environment variable below based on the location of your cloned copy of cardano-db-sync project
+- If necessary, please modify the `SCHEMA_DIR` environment variable below based on the location of your cloned copy of cardano-db-sync project
 - In **terminal 3**, start the db sync process.
 This will install the database schema and sync blockchain data to the Postgres database.
   ```shell
   # navigate to project root folder